-If you’re wondering what the process even looks like, here’s an overview.
-And if you’re still bearing the brunt of the payroll process alone, we’ll discuss why finding the right partner can help free up your day and prevent costly fines from impacting your business.
+If you’re wondering what that process looks like, here’s an overview.
+We’ll also discuss why finding the right partner can help free up your day and prevent costly fines from impacting your business.

 Here’s what’s included: